OUR SPONSORS

 Do you have a calendar of seasonal produce availability?

-Is there a store or other places to get something to eat or drink on the island?
+Are there a stores or other places to get something to eat or drink on the island?

-Yes; however, food options are limited.
-Visitors often pack snacks.
-There are no public drinking water sites.
+Yes; however, food options are limited and there are no public drinking water sites.
 Food can be obtained at:

-• Cracker Barrel Convenience store – ice cream, egg rolls, fried chicken, corn dogs, etc. Located at foot of bridge on Sauvie Island Rd.
+• Cracker Barrel Convenience store – 15005 NW Sauvie Island Rd.

 Are the beaches and lakes open year-round?